DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-03-19-esphome-bluetooth-proxy.md

 If you made it this far, let us know in the comments how you went!

 ### Advanced ESPHome Usage
 ESPHome is a very powerful platform with support for many sensors, relays, displays and more.
 It is possible to use this device for far more than just the Bluetooth proxy, by making your own custom firmware utilising any of the supported components.
 Simply add the following code to your ESPHome YAML file to enable the ethernet port.
-You can retain the Bluetooth Proxy feature as well in your custome firmware, see the documentaion for all the details.
+You can retain the Bluetooth Proxy feature as well in your custom firmware, see the documentaion for all the details.

 ```yaml
 ethernet: